-According to figure 11, we find out that TCDR increases with simultaneously electron capture time reduction and increase in injected electron current polarization.
+According to figure 11, we find out that TCDR increases with simultaneous electron capture time reduction and increase in injected electron current polarization.
 Also, increase of TCDR leads to power consumption reduction of lasers and enhances laser dynamic performance.
 Such a reduction is obtained by using electrical spin injection in QW SSPLs.
 Increase of electrical spin injection leads to increase in polarization of injected electron current and laser bandwidth.
-Note that TCDR increases by as injected electron current polarization grow up increases per specific electron capture time.
-When electron capture time grows up increases, we observe smaller NSFI and TCDR.
-Table 8 illustrates obtained values for TCDR for three various polarizations of injected electron current at different period of times.
+Note that TCDR increases as injected electron current polarization increases per specific electron capture time.
+When electron capture time increases, we observe smaller NSFI and TCDR.
+Table 8 illustrates obtained values for TCDR for three various polarizations of injected electron current at different period of time.

-Table 8: Obtained values of TCDR for three various polarizations of injected electron current at different period of times.
+Table 8: Obtained values of TCDR for three various polarizations of injected electron current at different period of time.